Can You Build Muscle And Lose Fat At The Same Time?

 Can you build muscle with bodyweight training?

 If you want to get good results without lifting weights you need a workout plan that will push you to your limits.
-A 10-day workout plan included in the Platinum Pack can put you on the right track to start right away.
+A home muscle building workout plan without equipment is included in the Madbarz Premium, so you can start right away!

 2. You are a total beginner